-Students are taught how to listen critically to all types of media pieces, including film, advertising, television, music, music videos, video games, websites, apps, etc. They are taught to filter what they see and hear through a series of questions designed to discover the message and worldview communicated in the media piece.
-This first component 1500 3(D) MEDIA EVALUATION STEPS

-Media Evaluation Step - Discover - is explained on pages 5 to 7 of How to Use Your Head to Guard Your Heart: A 3(D) Guide to Making Wise Media Choices.
+Students are taught how to listen critically to all types of media pieces, including film, advertising, television, music, music videos, games, web sites, etc. They are taught to filter what they see and hear through a series of questions designed to discover the message and worldview communicated in the media piece.
+This first Media Evaluation Step - Discover - is explained on pages 4 to 6 of How to Use Your Head to Guard Your Heart: A 3(D) Guide to Making Responsible Media Choices.
 (Take some time now to read through and familiarize yourself with this content.)